 \paragraph{Methods Description} Our experiment includes comparisons between popular baselines and our proposed variants.
-We define their abbreviations as follows. \textbf{Baselines.} \textit{Init-SFT}: Pre-trained model finetuned for the corresponding task, also used as the initial model for other alignment methods. \textit{PPO}: Vanilla PPO trained based on seq2scalar RM \citep{ouyang2022training, schulman2017proximal}. \textit{DPO}: Direct Preference Optimization \citep{rafailov2024direct}. \textit{RFT}: Rejection sampling fine-tuning \citep{touvron2023llama} based on seq2scalar RM selection over 8 responses generated by the Init-SFT. \textbf{Variants.} \textit{PPO-T}: PPO trained based on seq2seq RM, with token-level reward. \textit{RFT-S}: RFT based on seq2seq RM selection by summing token-level rewards up. \textit{PPO-S}: PPO trained based on seq2seq RM, with sentence-level reward by summing token-level rewards up. \textit{PPO-T-Pos}: PPO-T with only positive scores. \textit{RFT-S}: RFT based on seq2seq RM selection by summing token-level rewards up.
+We define their abbreviations as follows. \textbf{Baselines.} \textit{Init-SFT}: Pre-trained model finetuned for the corresponding task, also used as the initial model for other alignment methods. \textit{PPO}: Vanilla PPO trained based on seq2scalar RM \citep{ouyang2022training, schulman2017proximal}. \textit{DPO}: Direct Preference Optimization \citep{rafailov2024direct}. \textit{RFT}: Rejection sampling fine-tuning \citep{touvron2023llama} based on seq2scalar RM selection over 8 responses generated by the Init-SFT. \textbf{Variants.} \textit{PPO-T}: PPO trained based on seq2seq RM, with token-level reward. \textit{RFT-S}: RFT based on seq2seq RM selection by summing token-level rewards up. \textit{PPO-S}: PPO trained based on seq2seq RM, with sentence-level reward by summing token-level rewards up. \textit{PPO-T-Pos}: PPO-T with only positive scores.
 All methods are implemented based on the same code base, \texttt{PKU-Alignment/SafeRLHF}.
 For more details, including hyperparameter settings, please refer to our supplementary materials and appendix.